Mridvi/TripTrove--Comparative-Review-Analysis/README.md

 | **Precision** | **89.71%** |
 | **Recall** | **89.69%** |
 | **F1 Score** | **89.69%** |

+The model demonstrated consistent performance in distinguishing deceptive reviews from genuine reviews, helping ensure that subsequent review analysis focuses on more reliable content.

 ## 🛠️ Tech Stack